2020 New York Giants season: Week 1: vs. Pittsburgh Steelers

 The Giants lost their first game in the post-Eli Manning era.
 They suffered their 4th consecutive loss in a season opener, and became 3–8 in home openers since moving to MetLife Stadium.

 The Giants opened up strong, taking a 10-3 lead on the first play of the 2nd quarter when Daniel Jones connected with Darius Slayton for a 41-yard score.
 T. J. Watt forced an interception of Jones which sparked two Steelers touchdown drives before halftime.
 In the 3rd quarter, on the 19th play of an 87-yard drive, Jones was hit by Bud Dupree and forced a goal-line interception, which the Steelers kicked a field goal to make it a 2 possession game.
 JuJu Smith-Schuster scored his second touchdown in the 4th quarter for the Steelers to take a commanding 26-10 lead.
 Slayton scored his second touchdown with 1:52 remaining, but the Steelers sealed the victory when they stopped the Giants 2-point conversion attempt and recovered the onside kick.

 Week 2: at Chicago Bears

 The Giants came out flat, surrendering a 12 play, 82-yard opening touchdown drive that lasted half the first quarter.
 Saquon Barkley suffered a season ending ACL injury on the first play of the second quarter, and Daniel Jones later threw a costly red zone interception to end the drive.
 They would also lose Sterling Shepard to a toe injury.

 Down 17-0, the Giants tightened up their defensive play in the second half, forcing two interceptions from Bears quarterback Mitchell Trubisky and getting back in the game.
-In the final 2:02 down 17-13, Daniel Jones tried to complete a comeback and led the offense to the Bears' 10-yard line, but could not score, so the Giants started 0–2 for the 4th consecutive year.
+In the final 2:02 down 17-13, Daniel Jones tried to complete a comeback and led the offense to the Bears' 10-yard line, but could not score as time expired, so the Giants started 0–2 for the 4th consecutive year.